1qh/sad/en/en.md

-Dependency relation is used to express a (dependent) class that is affected by any changes in another (independent) one
-The opposite direction is not necessarily
+Dependency relation is used to express a (dependent) class that is affected by any changes in another (independent) one opposite direction is not necessarily

 Usually, dependent class needs to use the independent one to specify or implement it